MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-mobile-client-comparison-tables.md

 <div>

-## <a name="archiving-and-compliance-support-in-lync-mobile-clients"></a>Suporte para arquivamento e conformidade em clientes móveis do Lync
+## <a name="archiving-and-compliance-support-in-lync-mobile-clients"></a>Suporte a arquivamento e conformidade nos clientes móveis do Lync

 <table style="width:100%;">